 - The MMU recommends that PJM implement rules to prevent sham scheduling.
 The MMU recommends that PJM apply after the fact market settlement adjustments to identified sham scheduling segments to ensure that market participants cannot benefit from sham scheduling.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.
-Stakeholder process.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule by concealing the true source or sink of the transaction.
+Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule by concealing the true source or sink of the transaction.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would require market participants to submit transactions on paths that reflect the expected actual power flow in order to reduce unscheduled loop flows.
 (Priority: Medium.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM end the practice of maintaining outdated definitions of interface pricing points, eliminate the NIPSCO, Southeast and Southwest interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
-(Priority: Medium.
+Status: Not adopted.) - The MMU recommends that PJM end the practice of maintaining outdated definitions of interface pricing points, eliminate the NIPSCO, Southeast and Southwest interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with

+VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
+(Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
+Status: Not adopted.)

+- The MMU recommends that PJM eliminate the IMO interface pricing point, and assign the transactions that originate or sink in the IESO balancing authority to the MISO interface pricing point.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
 The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
 The MMU recommends that this review occur at least annually.
 (Priority: Low.
 First reported 2009.
-Status: Not adopted.)

-- The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
+Status: Not adopted.) - The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
 (Priority: Medium.
 First reported 2003.
 Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
 Such a solution would include an optimized, but limited, joint dispatch approach that uses supply curves and treats seams between balancing authorities as constraints, similar to other constraints within an LMP market.
 (Priority: Medium.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point-to-point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
+Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point to point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM immediately provide the required 12-month notice to Duke Energy Progress (DEP) to unilaterally terminate the Joint Operating Agreement.
-(Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJMSettlement Inc. immediately request a credit evaluation from all companies that engaged in up to congestion transactions between September 8, 2014, and December 31, 2015.
-If PJM has the authority, PJM should ensure that the potential exposure to uplift for that period be included as a contingency in the companies' calculations for credit levels and/or collateral requirements.
-If PJM does not have the authority to take such steps, PJM should request guidance from FERC.
-(Priority: Low.
-First reported 2015.
 Status: Not adopted.) - The MMU recommends that the emergency interchange cap be replaced with a market based solution.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.)